Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Convergence Analysis

 With this notation in hand, the update formula \eqref{def:new:rep} is therefore given in a recursive form by

 for $m=0,\dots, M-1$.
-Ultimately, for the above considerations to be well-defined and provide increasingly accurate approximations to $\nu$, we must establish two properties of \eqref{def:update}, namely, that \begin{enumerate} \item the sequence $\{\nu_m\}_{m=0}^M$ is positive, so that \eqref{eq:diff:balance:Ndot:Im} is well-defined over each time interval $I_m$; \item the error between successive updates decrement in a geometric fashion. \end{enumerate} We will show that the first property holds in the process of establishing the second property.
-Indeed, the proof will ultimately proceed by induction.
+Ultimately, for the above considerations to be well-defined and provide increasingly accurate approximations to $\nu$, we will establish two properties of \eqref{def:update}: \begin{enumerate} \item the sequence $\{\nu_m\}_{m=0}^M$ is positive, so that \eqref{eq:diff:balance:Ndot:Im} is well-defined over each time interval $I_m$; \item the error between successive updates decrement in a geometric fashion. \end{enumerate} We will show that the first property holds in the process of establishing the second property.
+The proof will ultimately proceed by induction.